 Start with an empty bar and gradually raise the weight until you reach your maximum lifting weight.

-Correctly warming up will increase your longevity and enable you to work out more effectively in the long run .
+According to NIH, correctly warming up will increase your longevity and enable you to work out more effectively in the long run .

 Rest Between Sets